raflychandra/mini-wallet/README.md

 2. go mod vendor
 3. go run main.go --http=true

-and happy use this code!
+and happy use this code with the postman collection!r